 When you contact us, we'll normally make an appointment for you to see a Housing Options Advisor.
 If you fulfill certain criteria, you'll be offered a homeless application, followed by an assessment of needs and a Personal Housing Plan.
 This may be arranged on the same day as your initial appointment, or at a later date that suits.
 When you attend a Housing Options appointment or complete a homeless application, we'll discuss all your options with you.

-We will need to answer a number of questions to find out how we can help.
+Please note - you will need to answer a number of questions to find out how we can help.

 Are you homeless or threatened with homelessness?

-Are you in priority need?
+Are we minded to think you are in priority need?

-- People responsible for dependent children
+- people responsible for dependent children;

-- Most people aged 16 or 17
+- most people aged 16 or 17;

-- certain care leavers
+- certain care leavers;

 Are you intentionally homeless?

-The council has to make enquiries into the reasons you became homeless and must be satisfied that:
+We have to make enquiries into the reasons you became homeless and must be satisfied that:

-- It would have been reasonable for you to stay there.
+- it would have been reasonable for you to stay there.

 This may include:

-- Not paying your rent or mortgage when you could have afforded to;
+- not paying your rent or mortgage when you could have afforded to;

-- You were evicted for anti-social behaviour;
+- you were evicted for anti-social behaviour; or

-- You left accommodation you could have stayed in.
+- you left accommodation you could have stayed in.